Ruebennase/EventStoreML/README.md

 4. A specification document derived from this README
 5. Examples and tests for validation and evolution
 6. Meta types for timestamping/signing/sealing (minimalistic)
 7. Meta types for documentation and governance
+8. Generally Unix-y tooling that supports reading, projecting, appending, transforming, piping etc. .esml files (integrates with jq...)

 ---